edx-olive/extended-translations-app-old/README.rst

 - Clone this repo in the src folder of your devstack.
 - Open a new Lms/Devstack shell.
-- Install the plugin as follows: pip install -e /path/to/your/src/folder
+- Install the plugin as follows: pip install -e ./src/extended_translations or pip install -e /edx/edxapp/src/extended_translations
 - Restart Lms/Studio services.

 Usage
 #####

-Include a usage description for your plugin.
+- Add new custom translations to django.po and djangojs.po for different languages
+- Compile .mo and .js files in LMS/Studio environment
+- After installing application in OpenedX environment, translations will be overrided

 Contributing
 ############